oVirt/ovirt-site/source/template/detailedhotplug.html.md

 Via UI or the API the user will have an option to plug or unplug a disk of a running VM.
 The action will be allowed in the following flows:
 HotPlug will be allowed only on:
+1. Operation system of guest is supports operation
-1. VirtIO disk
+2. VirtIO disk
-2. Disk should be unplugged
+3. Disk should be unplugged
+4. VM should be in status Up
+5. Disk can not be system
+HotUnPlug will be allowed in the following cases:
+1. Operation system of guest is supports operation
+2. VirtIO disk
 3. VM should be in status Up
-4. Disk can not be system
-HotUnPlug will be allowed in the following cases:
-1. VirtIO disk
-2. VM should be in status Up
-3. Disk should be plugged
+4. Disk should be plugged
-4. Disk can not be system
+5. Disk can not be system
  In order to perform an operation new verbs will be added at VDSM side: hotplug and hotunplug with the following dictionary to pass:
 A call to vdsm will be done in synchronious way